Some dogs get all the veterinary care they need.

 The numbers are staggering.

-There are an estimated 250,000 unwanted dogs worldwide.
-Between three quarters and 90 percent of dogs will have no veterinary care during their lifetimes.
+There are an estimated 250 million unwanted dogs worldwide.
+Between three quarters and 90 percent of all dogs will have no veterinary care during their lifetimes.
 The average lifespan of a female dog in a developing nation is only two and a half years.
 And sadly, the places least able to afford spay/neuter are those in which it is needed most.

 Surgical spay/neuter remains the gold standard.
 However, in chronically poor places safe surgery for unwanted dogs and cats, in big enough numbers to address the needs of millions of animals, remains decades away.